TheHyphen/eet-microservices/README.md

 Used some tools:

 Parcel - bundling for minification and production use.

-ImpressJS - for the cool transitions and presentation framework BulmaCSS - for some neat looking styles
+ImpressJS - for the cool transitions and presentation framework.

+BulmaCSS - for some neat looking styles.